ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-getting-started/6-workflows/_index.md

 weight = 6
 +++

 The basic idea of an automation controller workflow is to link multiple Job Templates together.
 They may or may not share inventory, Playbooks or even permissions.
-The links can be conditional:
+The links can be conditional, e.g.:

 - If job template A succeeds, job template B is automatically executed afterwards.